« It's rare for husband and wife to have learned the same romantic language. »

+The trick to finding yours is by focusing on how you express your feeling.
 Might this be the secret to long-lasting relationships?

 1. Physical contact

 This type of language avoids words and so is perfect for those who struggle expressing their feelings out loud.
-Form a very young age, we are receptive to being close to others; a child likes to sit on their parent’s lap.
+From a very young age, we are receptive to being close to others; a child likes to sit on their parent’s lap.
 This desire for contact has never left me; we also like the feeling of being held in the arms of someone we love… Did you know hugging has powerful effects on us?
 A fulfilling sex life also allows us to express to our partner all the passion we feel towards them.
 Often, I fiddle with my partner’s hair when they are near me.
 Whatever you do, physical actions immediately create intimacy.

 2. Comforting words